Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/cpp-console/README.md

 For Windows you should use the nuget package.

-For Linux or ARM devices the target version and the native binaries should be copied to the lib folder in this repo.
-Headers and their folders should be copied into the include folder so that you have a structure like this (for ARM32): ./lib/arm32
+For Linux or ARM devices the target version and the native binaries should be copied to the lib folder in this repo so that you have a structure like this (for ARM32): ./lib/arm32.

+Headers and their folders should be copied into the include folder so that you have a structure like this: ./include/cxx_api and ./include/c_api

 ## Setup